leszko/hazelcast-platform-installer/HAZELCAST_ENTERPRISE_INSTALL_GUIDE.md

-# Install Hazelcast Enterprise in Air Gapped OpenShift environments
+# Install Hazelcast IMDG Enterprise in Air Gapped OpenShift environments

-To run Hazelcast Enterprise, you need to load related Docker images into your Docker registry and then start Hazelcast cluster using Helm.
+To run Hazelcast IMDG Enterprise, you need to load related Docker images into your Docker registry and then start Hazelcast cluster using Helm.

-## Step 1: Load Hazelcast Enterprise Docker images into your registry
+## Step 1: Load Hazelcast IMDG Enterprise Docker images into your registry

-Execute the following command to load all Hazelcast Enterprise Docker images into your Docker registry.
+Execute the following command to load all Hazelcast IMDG Enterprise Docker images into your Docker registry.

 	docker load -i HAZELCAST_ENTERPRISE_FILENAME
 	docker tag HAZELCAST_ENTERPRISE_IMAGE <your-docker-registry>/hazelcast/hazelcast-enterprise:HAZELCAST_ENTERPRISE_VERSION